 - Vegetation restoration

 Some of our recent volunteer projects have included monitoring island foxes on Santa Rosa, San Miguel, and Santa Cruz Islands; maintaining the Del Norte Trail on Santa Cruz Island; restoring cloud forests on Santa Rosa Island; working in the native plant nursery on Anacapa Island; performing beach clean-ups on eastern Santa Cruz Island;providing outreach in the local community;and many others.

-Although the park can never repay its volunteers for their valuable contributions, we do our best to make your time happy and fulfilling.
-As for the volunteering itself, "never a dull moment" is the going catchphrase.
-While some of the jobs are continuous, others finish and then it's on to something else, for as long as you wish to stay.
+Although the park can never repay its volunteers for their valuable contributions, we do our best to make your time enjoyable and fulfilling.

 Whatever volunteer job you choose, please know that every park employee knows we could never provide the service we do without our incredible volunteers.
-We couldn't do it with out you.
+Volunteers are essential to meeting the mission of the National Park Service and we could not do it without you.

-For questions about our volunteer program, please contact our Volunteer Coordinator at (805) 658-5727 or through email at Volunteer Program.
+For questions about our volunteer program, please contact our Volunteer Coordinator Assistant (805) 658-5733 or through email at Volunteer Program.

 For information about being an interpretive naturalist in the park visit Channel Islands Naturalists Corps.

 VIP Volunteer in Park Video

 How can you serve our National Parks?
 Check out our new video about the Volunteers In Parks (VIP) program and how we’re partnering with American Express to get 1 million community members volunteering in our National Parks and public lands.